Climbers

 At a Glance:

-Summer-long glacier mountaineering mentorship program that meets four weekends throughout the summer
+• Summer-long glacier mountaineering mentorship program that meets three weekends throughout the summer

 Program Itinerary

-June 7th - 8th: Snow School and Crevasse Rescue at Heather Meadows
+June 5 - 7th: Glacier Travel and Crevasse Rescue — Heather Meadows

 July 4th - 6th: Kulshan (Baker) Summit Climb